 Posters and removable adhesive

 Refrigerator (smaller than 4.5 cubic ft.)

 What Not to Bring

 Remember, you will need far less than you imagine.
 Many necessities can be purchased at either the Campus Store or the P.O.D. (the campus convenience store), both of which are right on campus.
 Make your move-in motto: "When in doubt, leave it out."

-Please consider bringing your materials in reusable storage containers rather than disposable cardboard boxes.
-Reusable containers can serve as storage for you throughout the year and help you during move-out.
-If you do bring cardboard boxes to campus, please flatten them and place them by our waste bins located in the hallway or trash room.
+Think stackable.
+Consider bringing your belongings in multiple smaller boxes rather than one big box or plastic bags.
+Additionally, stackable, reusable containers can serve as storage for you throughout the year and help you during move-out.
+If you bring cardboard boxes to campus, please flatten them and place them by our waste bins located in the hallway or trash room.